 - Astronomics (leading full-line dealer selling all brands, recommended for the more experienced observer; has informative literature for beginners too)

-- Oceanside Photo and Telescope (photographically oriented, especially digital SLRs for astronomy; located near San Diego; highly recommended)
+- OPT (formerly Oceanside Photo and Telescope) (photographically oriented, especially digital SLRs for astronomy; located near San Diego; highly recommended)

 - Company Seven (near Washington, D.C.; specializes in quality and good service; tests telescopes before shipment).
 This is a major supplier of tested optical equipment to academia and government.
 They also sell telescopes and accessories to amateurs, with pre-testing and good user support.
 Much of what's there is not on the web site.
 Highly recommended when you need more than the usual level of reliability and expertise.